 - A manufacturing plant capable of producing 5 tons of Aflasafe per hour is operational at IITA headquarters in Nigeria.
-Another is under construction in Kenya (10 tons per day), and a third on the way in Senegal. - Local versions of Aflasafe products registered for use in four countries. - Product development is at various stages in the R4D continuum in nine other countries. - · Farmers in Nigeria, Kenya, Senegal and The Gambia continue to treat tens of
+Another is operational in Kenya (10 tons per day), and a third on the way in Senegal with the same capacity. - Local versions of Aflasafe products registered for use in six countries. - Product development is at various stages in the R4D continuum in 11 other countries. - Farmers in Nigeria, Kenya, Senegal and The Gambia continue to treat tens of thousands of hectares of maize and groundnut fields.

-- thousands of hectares of maize and aroundnut fields. - AgResults Project incentivizing private sector to scale-up Aflasafe use by thousands of maize farmers in Nigeria. - A Tech Transfer and Commercialization inititiative underway (ATTC Project). - All our aflatoxin R4D work is in support of the African Union's Partnership for Aflatoxin Control in Africa (PACA).
+- AgResults Project providing incentive private sector to scale up Aflasafe use by thousands of maize farmers in Nigeria. - Aflasafe Technology Transfer and Commercialisation initiative (ATTC) underway, targeting 11 countries. - All our aflatoxin R4D work is in support of the African Union's Partnership for Aflatoxin Control in Africa (PACA).